 How to get to Würzburg by car

-- From the A7 coming from Ulm – take the Kitzingen exit and continue on the B8 via Biebelried to Würzburg.
+- If you’re traveling on the A7 from Ulm, take the Kitzingen exit and follow the B8 through Biebelried to reach Würzburg.

-- From the A7 coming from Kassel – take the Estenfeld exit and continue on the B19 dual carriageway to Würzburg (ca. 7 km).
+- If you’re approaching from Kassel on the A7, take the Estenfeld exit and proceed along the B19 dual carriageway for approximately 7 kilometers to reach Würzburg.

-- From the A3 coming from Nuremberg – take the Rottendorf exit and continue on the B8 to Würzburg.
+- Come on the A3 from Nuremberg, take the Rottendorf exit and follow the B8 to reach Würzburg.

-- From the A3 coming from Frankfurt – take the Heidingsfeld exit.
+- But if you are driving on the A3 from Frankfurt, take the Heidingsfeld exit.

-In front of the Würzburg Residence, the Residence car park (“Parkplatz Residenz”) 400 parking places.
+In front of the Würzburg Residence, you’ll find the Residence car park (“Parkplatz Residenz”) offering 400 parking spaces.